hasura/engine-plugin-caching/tests/README.md

 ## Testing

-1. Run `npm run dev` in the root of this repository to start the plugin.

-2. Run `docker compose up` in this directory.
+Run `docker compose up` to get a fully working caching setup for testing.

-3. Go to `localhost:8081` to interact with a working GraphiQL instance.
+A GraphiQL interface is available at `http://localhost:8081`.